Second Battle of St. Michaels: Background

 On June 17, 1812, the United States Senate approved a resolution passed by the United States House of Representatives that declared war against the United Kingdom of Great Britain and Ireland (a.k.a.
 Great Britain).
 President James Madison signed the resolution into law on June 18.
 The country was not united in its feelings toward Great Britain.
 Many members of the Federalist political party, a coalition of bankers and businessmen, were opposed to the war.
 Contrary to the Federalists, members of the Democratic-Republican Party, who had a numerical superiority, believed a war was justified.

 After the declaration of war, the British government declared the ports of the United States to be in a state of blockade.
 They began stricter enforcement of the blockade in 1813, when ships were sent to close the port of New York and others further south, including those on the Chesapeake Bay.
 Early in February 1813, British ships under the command of Rear Admiral George Cockburn took possession of Hampton Roads at the mouth of Chesapeake Bay, which stopped traffic in and out of the bay.
 This effectively closed major ports such Norfolk in Virginia and the Port of Baltimore in Maryland.

 Beginning in spring, Cockburn conducted raids on towns along the Chesapeake.
 The raids involved the destruction or removal of property including crops and livestock.
 On May 3, Cockburn burned most of Havre de Grace, Maryland.
 More Maryland coastal towns, Georgetown and Fredericktown, were burned on May 6.
 First Lady Dolley Madison called Cockburn's raids "savage", and Cockburn threatened to capture and parade her through London.
 Cockburn established a policy that if a town kept no guns or militia, he would leave them unharmed.

 Opposing forces

 Great Britain

-Vice Admiral Sir John Borlase Warren was appointed commander of North America and the West Indies during the summer of 1812, and in January 1813 Cockburn reported to Warren in the HMS Marlborough.
+Vice Admiral Sir John Borlase Warren was appointed commander of North America and the West Indies during the summer of 1812, and in January 1813 Cockburn reported to Warren in HMS Marlborough.
 Cockburn led the August 26 raid that began on Auld's Point (Wades Point) near St. Michaels.
 He had eight ships, plus the First and Second battalions of Royal Marines.
 He also had the 102nd Regiment of Foot, which was an army regiment.
 He used about 2,100 men who came ashore in 60 barges.
 Cockburn led 300 Royal Marines while Colonel Thomas Sydney Beckwith led a larger group of 1,800 men.